ZhaoPeiduo/BLIP2-Japanese/README.md

 Copy the whole folder under lavis directory to run the example jupyter notebook.

 Captions generated for [flickr30k dataset](https://www.kaggle.com/datasets/adityajn105/flickr30k?select=Images) can be found in flickr30k_caption.json.
+Script in flickr30k_caption_generate.ipynb.

 These captions are generated using top-k sampling instead of nucleus, and may contain wrong details as shown in the examples below: